This section describes how to create noise generator scripts.

 You can approach performance testing in the following ways:

 Create a performance test that runs complex Vuser scripts.
-These scripts perform a business process and contain transactions, complex flows, checkpoints, and so forth.
+These scripts perform a business process and contain transactions, complex flows, and checkpoints.

 Create a load on the server by having a large number of users (real or virtual) access the same URL simultaneously.
 This is commonly known as Noise Testing.